ngrabbs/homebrew_rocket_parts/README.md

 This series covers the first of our full printed body tubes.
 The first print of this rocket was launched on a F motor and we lost the airframe in some woods.
 I dont have any pictures of that frame but we have v0.2 and expect to fly it by the end of the summer.
 ![](img/homebrew_be_v0.1.jpg)

+This is designed where you can make it as large as you want.
+You can put two of the body tubes together or just run it with one tube.

+The files include:
+    threaded nose cone
+    button adapter - small adapter that can go behind the nose cone to put buttons on eggtimer ebay
+    female coupler
+    fincan - estes F15 motor size, I also have spacers to step down to an E or D motor body tube - you can print multiple of these and chain them together

 ## homebrew v0.2/3/4/5 hybrids

 This is a set of rockets with printed nose cones, fin cans, adapters, launch lugs and ebays but with cardboard body tubes.